dyrector-io/blog/content/blog/2022-09-01-dyrector-io-products-versions/index.md

 There are two types of Complex Products: Rolling and Incremental Versions.

-- **Rolling Version:** It consists of one rolling version your teammates can use for continuous delivery, but it can be rolled back and defaulted.
-When you set a Rolling Version as default, the Rolling Versions you create in the future for this Product will inherit the images and the configurations, so you won’t have to repeatedly add them.

 - **Incremental Version:** The most significant difference between Incremental Versions and any other type of Product is that they’re hierarchical to other Versions within the same Product.
 Incremental Versions are ideal for production, when your application’s functionality has been validated through various tests.
-Rollbacks and defaulting apply to Incremental Versions, as well.
+Rollbacks and defaulting apply to Incremental Versions, so when you set an Incremental Version as default, future versions will inherit images and configurations and you won't have to add them repeatedly.
+Below you can see how you can create an Incremental Version to a Complex Product.

+<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/RaggedPhonyImperialeagle' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

+- **Rolling Version:** It consists of one rolling version your teammates can use for continuous delivery, but it can be rolled back.
+Below you can see how you can create a Rolling Version.

+<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/EmbarrassedReflectingLamprey' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 Complex Products can have both Rolling and Incremental Versions, so you can maintain versions of the same business product for different technical purposes.